Pistachio Nutrition Facts

 The human body breaks down protein into amino acids, which are crucial to the formation and repair of cells, building muscle, and regulating immune function.
 Our bodies naturally produce some amino acids but cannot not produce the nine so-called essential amino acids required for healthy function.
 Pistachios contain a small amounts of all of the essential amino acids, including histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine.

 One of the leading causes of death in America is heart disease.
 Recent studies show that one in three women will die of heart disease.
-Having a healthy heart is no joke.
 You can care for your heart by:

 - Lowering your intake of saturated fat and cholesterol

 - Eating a variety of healthy, whole foods in moderate amounts.